Taaitaaiger/jlrs/README.md

 Additionally, MinGW must be installed through Cygwin.
 To install this and all potentially required dependencies, follow steps 1-4 of [the instructions for compiling Julia on Windows using Cygwin and MinGW](https://github.com/JuliaLang/julia/blob/v1.4.1/doc/build/windows.md#cygwin-to-mingw-cross-compiling).
 You must set the `CYGWIN_DIR` environment variable to the installation folder of Cygwin; this folder contains some icons, `Cygwin.bat` and folders with names like `usr` and `bin`.
 For example, if Cygwin is installed at `D:\cygwin64`, `CYGWIN_DIR` must be set to `D:\cygwin64`.

 Julia is compatible with the GNU toolchain on Windows.
-If you use rustup, you can set the toolchain for a project that depends on `jl-sys` by calling the command `rustup override set stable-gnu` in the project root folder.
+If you use rustup, you can set the toolchain for a project that depends on `jlrs` by calling the command `rustup override set stable-gnu` in the project root folder.

 ## Interacting with Julia